-The process for Controlled Substance Use Authorization begins when the PI submits a Personnel Screening Form to Program Manager Gerry Westcott and completes the Controlled Substances training.
+The process for Controlled Substance Use Authorization (CSUA) begins when the PI submits a Controlled Substances (Faculty) Personnel Screening Form (download fillable PDF) to Program Manager Philip Barruel and completes the Controlled Substances training.
 Upon receipt of the completed Personnel Screening form and confirmation of training, the campus Controlled Substance Administrator will schedule a site visit with the PI to ensure all storage guidelines and security controls have been met.
-To request a site inspection, email firstname.lastname@example.org.
+To request a site inspection, email email@example.com.

-Once these requirements are met, send an email to email@example.com, and the authorized end-users will be added to the Use Authorization.
+The authorized end-user is only added to the CSUA after you forward to email@example.com the email from HR indicating that the person's background check clears and the person's CS course completion certificate.
 Email this same address when a user leaves the lab or no longer needs access to the controlled substance.

 It is your responsibility to provide effective controls so as to guard against theft, prevent illegal drug use, and protect the public from harm that may result from controlled substances under your care.